Lucky Strike Entertainment Corporation: 2013: Creation of Bowlmor AMF

-2014: Acquisition of Brunswick Corporation
+2014: Acquisition of Brunswick bowling centers

 In July 2014, the company announced that it had agreed to acquire all 85 centers of Brunswick Bowling & Billiards in a transaction to be financed by the sale and leaseback of 58 of the centers to iStar Financial, as well as a term loan.
 The acquisition was completed in September 2014.

 Shannon was named Bowling Proprietor of the Year in 2014 by Bowlers Journal International Magazine in recognition of his "vision and bold initiatives" to "divide the AMF bowling empire into three distinct brands."

 In December 2014 the Qubica founders and partners purchased Bowlmor AMF's 50% interest in Qubica.

 Between 2013 and 2015, the company fired 287 managers from its 351 bowling centers.
 By April 2017, it was facing more than 50 discrimination complaints filed with the federal Equal Employment Opportunity Commission (EEOC), from employees who claimed to have been terminated for their age or appearance.